frederic-perez/AmE-dictionary/data/idioms.md

 __correct me if I’m wrong__ Used to introduce a piece of information one believes is true, especially as a means of correcting someone else.
 __cosleep__ Of a parent, to sleep in the same bed or room as one or more of their small or infant children. _We’re going to try cosleeping once the baby is born._ _Co-sleeping was a factor in quarter of Scotland’s infant deaths in 2023._
 __cost an arm and a leg__ To be extremely expensive.
-__cost the earth__ :two: To be exorbitant or burdensome in expense.
+__cost the earth__ :three: To be exorbitant or burdensome in expense.
 __cottage industry__
 __couch potato__
 __cough up__ :three::hammer: